My Food DiaryOnline Calorie Counter

 ANSWER:

-Even if the "Got Milk?" ads haven't won your taste buds over, there are still many foods that you can choose from to get your recommended daily amounts of calcium.
+Even if the "Got Milk?" ads haven't won over your taste buds, there are still many foods that you can choose from to get your recommended daily amounts of calcium.

 Other dairy products, such as cheese and yogurt, are very good calcium choices.
 Look for low-fat or non-fat options.
 Soymilk and other soybean products, such as tofu, can also be excellent sources of calcium.
 Make sure you buy the calcium-fortified varieties, and in the case of soymilks, always shake them well prior to pouring because the calcium can settle at the bottom.